All Episodes

 I'm suspicious of these kinds of stories.

-I'm asking a rhetorical question.
+What is it about people that do not, well, I'm asking a rhetorical question.

 A lot of learning takes place when you study on your own.

-No, Rush, no, no, no, no.
+No, no, no, no.

-That's it that's dangerous.
+That's dangerous.

-That's like uh that's like blogs, why there's no editor.
+That's like blogs, why there's no editor.

-Uh you gotta have people tell you what you're learning.
+You've got to have people tell you what you're learning.

-Uh Senator Feingold has called on President Bush to refrain from using the phrase Islamic fascists, saying it was offensive to Muslims, that it has nothing to do with global terrorists who are fighting the United States.
+Senator Feingold has called on President Bush to refrain from using the phrase Islamic fascists, saying it was offensive to Muslims, that it has nothing to do with global terrorists who are fighting the United States.

-President's speech last night really got under this Democrat's skin, and we will let you hear excerpts of it when we come back after this brief timeout.
+President's speech last night really got under this Democrats' skin, and we will let you hear excerpts of it when we come back after this brief timeout.

-Hearty welcome to those of you watching on the Ditto Cam at Rushlimbaugh.com.
+Hearty welcome to those of you watching on the Ditto Cam at rushlimbaugh.com.

 Sit tight, be patient.